p2r3/ppmod/README.md

   // prints "hello"
 ```

-This function should only be used for strings that you don't know the exact value of, otherwise you should use native string functions like `string.find` and `string.slice`
+This function should only be used for strings that you don't know the exact value of at runtime, otherwise you should use native string functions like `string.find` and `string.slice`

 Squirrel also implements regular expressions which are used for pattern matching and string manipulation.
 Regular expressions allow you to define search patterns using a combination of characters.
 You can read the documentation for regexp [here.](http://squirrel-lang.org/squirreldoc/stdlib/stdstringlib.html#regexp)